SamanthaYoong/Case-Study-Improving-Wego-Conversion-Through-Real-Time-Pricing-Funnel-Intelligence/README.md

 ## ✅ 2.
 Objective

-A. To diagnose whether the conversion drop after the *search stage* was primarily caused by:
+To diagnose whether the conversion drop after the *search stage* was primarily caused by:

-- Inaccurate or delayed pricing data
-- Poor search relevance or mismatched results
+- Inaccurate or delayed pricing data OR/AND Poor search relevance or mismatched results

 This stage focuses on validating hypotheses and _isolating key variables_ impacting conversion rate.

-B. To improve **conversion rate** by optimizing data freshness, funnel visiblity,and user trust through:

-- Real-time **funnel dashboard**
-- **Funnel intelligence with Forecasting Insights**

 ---